Manisha-sharda-Prasad/python-backend/docs/interview/behaviour/01_Adaptability+Resilience.md

 ✅ Approach: “I underestimated testing time for a module, which caused a delay.
 I took accountability, informed clients, and created a reusable testing checklist we now use across the team”

+### 4. Time you overcame adversity (difficulty or misfortune).
+- Resilience & Attitude
+- Mental toughness, determination
+- What challenge → what actions → what mindset helped
+- Sounding like a victim or too emotional |

+✅ Example: “I had to ship a feature alone when my teammate left mid-sprint.
+I reorganized priorities, focused on critical paths, and delivered on time.”